 And what about the people who must work on Black Thursday, who won’t get even one day of rest and time to be thankful before the holiday frenzy begins?

 I’ll spend time buying groceries, cleaning, setting out extra chairs, gathering serving pieces, and cooking.
 I’ll pull out recipes for Mom’s favorite cranberry salad, Sue’s sweet potatoes, Grandma’s pecan pie, and Dad’s favorite yeast rolls.
 Things may get a little hectic at times (Ever cooked a turkey with the giblet bag still inside?), but the effort will be SO worth it.
-For one day I’ll savor and enjoy a houseful of company.
-We’ll talk, laugh, and catch up with family members from other states.
+For one day I’ll savor and e

 But most of all, I’ll be thankful.
 Thankful for family and friends, thankful for little daily blessings, and thankful to live in a country where we enjoy so many freedoms.